 The global lockdown period has undoubtedly been a peculiar time for everyone.
 Despite the challenges, one silver lining has been the abundance of culture accessible online.
 However, amidst this digital realm, I recently stumbled upon a physical testament to the creativity born during these unprecedented times.
 As I meandered through the lesser-known backstreets, from the South Bank to Waterloo Station, a remarkable piece of street art caught my eye—an inspiring tribute to the heroes of our time, the NHS.

 Located under the railway bridge connecting Waterloo and Waterloo East, a magnificent mural stood as a tribute to the NHS.
 Depicting the iconic Superman emblem, this masterpiece was created by Lionel Stanhope, a talented artist with a background in sign writing.
 Stanhope’s artistic journey has taken him from Elstree Studios and Hollywood to Disneyland, where he painted scenery for various TV shows and films.

-Over the last few years he has done several collaborations with Network Rail – mainly vintage railway-style signs under bridges.
-During the lockdown he asked Network Rail for a bridge wall to paint on and they gave him this wall in Cornwall Street by Waterloo Station and not far from St Thomas’s Hospital where so many seriously ill COVID-19 patients (including the Prime Minister) have been treated.
+Over the past few years, Stanhope has collaborated with Network Rail on multiple projects, primarily designing vintage railway-style signs displayed under bridges.
+During the lockdown, he approached Network Rail with a request for a bridge wall to paint on, and they granted him this opportunity on Cornwall Street near Waterloo Station.
+Notably, this location holds significance as it stands in proximity to St Thomas’s Hospital, where countless COVID-19 patients, including the Prime Minister, received critical treatment.

 Street art is very accessible even in these social distancing times and there is plenty to see on our Essential Street Art tour in Whitechapel and Shoreditch and on tours passing along Bankside.